 To as far back as I can remember, I wrote what I could not or wished not to vocally express.
 Words help me unlock what I think and feel subconsciously.
 And, writing is the process through which I can harmonize and connect my mind (inner thoughts and feelings) with lived experiences.

 Writing is a powerful tool—it can create, influence, inform, and communicate.
 In fact, I’d say it’s arguably the best connector.
 Writing connects us to each other and it connects stories, experiences and cultures across time and space.
-When you read the writings of a writer from eons passed, for instance, it allows you into her/his mind and into the experiences of that period.
+When you read the writings of a writer from eons past, for instance, it allows you into her/his mind and into the experiences of that period.
 In this way writing transcends time.

 Writing allows for creative self-expression reflective of the state we’re in.
 Ideas and experiences change as we grow and what’s once written can be updated with our evolved thoughts, expounding on the past and being influenced by the present.